Meter Security and Your Privacy

 If you've taken a look at your bills and are still concerned about meter accuracy, please call us.

-If you remain concerned about the accuracy of the meter, you can ask us to remove the meter at your property and test it in our Measurement Canada accredited facility.
+If you remain concerned about the accuracy of the meter, you can ask us to remove the meter at your property and send to Measurement Canada for testing.
 There's no charge if the meter is found to be faulty, but if the meter is measuring accurately, you'll be responsible for the testing fee of $181 plus tax.